ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

-For enterprises, the Proof will reduce time for inter-organizational asset transfers.
+For enterprises, Proof will reduce time for inter-organizational asset transfers.
 With its easy-to-use interface, the amount of time necessary to train employees on the software will be minuscule, and with the DAD system in place, asset transfers between companies will be simplified.
 This will eliminate the need for costly ad hoc solutions and side chain deployments by enterprises.

 In the future, the inbuilt tracking mechanisms of Proof will lower costs for auditing and make compliance a much simpler process for both governments and enterprises reducing legal fees for corporations and businesses.